Skip to main content

 vi.
 In addition to water, non-alcoholic beverages (e.g. tea, coffee, juice, soda, etc.) must be available at all times.
 Under the terms and conditions of the University’s beverage contract, only non-alcoholic beverages produced or distributed by Pepsi are authorized to be served on the University of Maryland campus.

 vii.
-Sponsoring organizations will provide solid food in sufficient quantity in order to moderate the effects of alcohol consumption.
+Sponsoring organizations will provide non-salty solid food in sufficient quantity in order to moderate the effects of alcohol consumption.

 viii.
-The sponsoring organization or department is responsible for insuring that all persons in attendance at the event comply with the alcohol policy.
+The sponsoring student organization or department is responsible for insuring that all persons in attendance at the event comply with the alcohol policy.

 ix.
 Alcohol purchases should be made in Maryland; State law prohibits the transport of alcohol across state lines.